richard-hajek/macbird/README.md

+> [!WARNING] Security Notes
+> This server provides direct access to all of your configured Thunderbird accounts.
+Only use it with trusted AI assistants.

 # Thunderbird MCP Server

 A Model Context Protocol (MCP) server that provides AI assistants with access to Thunderbird email functionality through a WebSocket connection to a Thunderbird extension.